metabase/metabase/docs/troubleshooting-guide/data-permissions.md

 **Explanation**

-If you've granted a user group **No self-service** access to a database or table, people can still view saved questions and dashboards that draw on that database, as long as those questions and dashboards are stored in a collection that they have access to.
+If you've granted a group **No self-service** access to a database or table, people can still view saved questions and dashboards that draw on that database, as long as those questions and dashboards are stored in a collection that they have access to.

-The [**Block** data permission][block-data-permission] is available on [paid versions of Metabase](https://www.metabase.com/pricing).
+The [**Block** data permission][block-data-permission] is available on [paid versions of Metabase][pricing].
 If you block a group's access to a database, members of that group will not be able to see any data from this database, regardless of their collection permissions.

 ## Getting a "permission denied" error message